 - These types of systems are not readily available as they are very expensive.
 Not only that the underlying software is highly complex and not understood well yet

-Examples of Distributed Operating System are- LOCUS etc.
+Examples of Distributed Operating System are- LOCUS, etc.

 4. Network Operating System –

 These systems run on a server and provide the capability to manage data, users, groups, security, applications, and other networking functions.
-These type of operating systems allow shared access of files, printers, security, applications, and other networking functions over a small private network.
-One more important aspect of Network Operating Systems is that all the users are well aware of the underlying configuration, of all other users within the network, their individual connections etc. and that’s why these computers are popularly known as tightly coupled systems.
+These types of operating systems allow shared access of files, printers, security, applications, and other networking functions over a small private network.
+One more important aspect of Network Operating Systems is that all the users are well aware of the underlying configuration, of all other users within the network, their individual connections, etc. and that’s why these computers are popularly known as tightly coupled systems.